splunk/splunk-connect-for-syslog/docs/dashboard.md

 ### Single instance events
 The dashboard helps to analyze traffic processed by an SC4S instance by visualizing the following events data:

-- Total number of events
+- total number of events
-- Distributions of events by index
+- distributions of events by index
-- Trends of events by index
+- trends of events by index
-- Data parsers in use
+- data parsers in use
-- Applied tags
+- applied tags

 ## Installation
 1. In Splunk platform open `Search` -> `Dashboards`.